Posted • Last updated

 Is PVN volunteer work confidential?

-All information shared with patient partners throughout engagements will be kept confidential as per the Volunteer Agreement.
+All information shared with patient partners throughout engagements will be kept confidential as per the Patient Partner Commitments form.
 Health care partners are also reminded that information shared by patient partners during the opportunity is confidential unless approved by the patient partner to be shared.

 What is the commitment if I sign-up as a patient partner?